Klipper3d/klipper/docs/G-Codes.md

   once the loading has been completed.
 This command is the same as pressing **Smart Load** directly on the Palette 2 screen after the filament load is complete.

+Palette prints work by embedding special OCodes (Omega Codes) in the GCode file:
+- `O1`...`O32`: These codes are read from the GCode stream and processed by this module and passed to the Palette 2 device.